Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 You may not realize it at first, but your mind could still be clinging to an outdated version of you, like an old program that forgot to get updated, that was shaped by old experiences, self-doubt, or past criticism.

-And even if you’ve grown, evolved, and accomplished so much since then, that subconscious image is still running the show when the spotlight turns on.
+And even if you have grown, evolved, and accomplished so much since then, that subconscious image is still running the show when the spotlight turns on.

-The good news is that this fear isn’t a character flaw.
-It’s a subconscious response pattern, and one that can be rewired.
+The good news is that this fear is not a character flaw.
+It is a subconscious response pattern, and one that can be rewired.

 Table of Contents